srcmake/cpp-stl-algorithms/README.md

 ### Notes

 * I'm purposely not using the `auto` keyword in this documentation, but use it in your real code.

+* Note that I say "range" a lot, but specifically use `vector.begin()` and `vector.end()` most of the time.
+Remember that your range can be anywhere in the container you want, it doesn't have to be the whole container.

 * If you see a problem or if an example is used incorrectly or doesn't work, feel free to raise a pull request, create an issue, or message me on one of the platforms mentioned above.
 This is meant to be a very very short guide and easy to use, and so some details may be purposely omitted.
 (Or maybe I'm just a scrub and I don't know how to code LUL.)